CodeTribeLabs/burency-demo/README.md

 - State management using GetX
 - Used infinite scroll with lazy loading instead of pagination
 - Used RegEx validators and formatters on text field inputs to sanitize data
+- Touch gesture to scroll up and down the list on browser (like mobile device)